agdturner/ccg-v3d/README.md

 ## Development plans and progress
 - There is functionality for calculating the intersection and minimum distance between most, but not all geometries.
-- For a 1.0 release, the aim is to provide robust instersection tests and computations, and centroid and distance computations:
+- For a 1.0 release, the aim is to provide robust methods that detect and compute instersections, and compute minimum distances and their lines of intersection:

 ### Intersection
 - So far, methods for testing if there is an intersection and for retrieving the intersection are implemented for: